mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Sets

-GRONK
+Go does not have a builtin data structure for representing sets which are unordered collections of unique values.
+However, a `Map` that uses empty structs for values can be used for this purpose.
-Empty structs are useful for representing values in set data structures because they do not take up memory, unlike boolean values.
+Unlike `bool` values, empty structs do not take up memory.
 They are written as `struct{}`.

 The following simple package defines a set data structure for strings.